gtssoftware/Truffle-Hunter/README.md

-this is the superdork lame-o squad here to help produce the game :
-GTSWare
-CBASS
-Coolkit
+this game is made by GTS, COOLKIT, and CBASS

 This game is intended to be the first steam game from GTS that would use a proprietary engine. most of this game is experimental.